rognil/cc-to-git/README.md

-## git-cc for migration
+# git-cc for migration

 Hi, this branch of git-cc focus on migrating from ClearCase to Git.
 It is compiled to support migration of one ClearCase view with multiple branches into a new Git repository.

-The idea on this git-cc branch is to prepare the configuration once and then just run the command:
+The idea on this git-cc branch is to prepare the configuration once and then just run one command to migrate the repository to Git.

-You should start in the folder above where you want your git tree.
+The git tree will be created in a subfolder to the directory you start from.

 ### Configuration

-Start with running configure to set up environment, this will create a configuration file gitcc.conf in the subfolder conf.
+Start with running configure to set up environment, this will create a configuration file gitcc.conf in the subfolder conf:

     gitcc configure --cc_dir='/clearcase/proj' --git_dir='gitname', --branches='master'

 ### Migration

-After the configuration is in place run
+After the configuration is in place run the migration command:

     gitcc migrate

 This will create a subfolder for git, initialize git and mirror the ClearCase view into the newly created Git folder.

+### Add remote hosting

 Now you got your newly local Git project, you probably want to put it at your preferred host.

-## First verify that you are in the master branch
+First verify that you are in the master branch:

     git checkout master

-# Then add the project to your favourite git host (favourite.gitsite.com) with a suitable
+Then add the project to your favourite git host (favourite.gitsite.com) with a suitable project name (projname):

-# project name (projname)
-git remote add origin git@favourite.gitsite.com:projname/main.git git remote show origin
+    git remote add origin git@favourite.gitsite.com:projname/main.git
+    git remote show origin

+## Troubleshooting

+### Encoding

+This project is setup with europe encoding ISO8859-15.

+So you might want to change the default encoding by editing the constants.py file.

+That is the file:

+    __default_encoding = "ISO8859-15"

+For latin1 encoding:

+    __default_encoding = "ISO8859-1"

+For UTF-8 encoding

+    __default_encoding = "UTF-8"

+## TODO

+### Branches on branches

+Right now just one level of branching is supported, however this is should soon be resolved

+### Labels/tag

+This is not supported yet.

-## git-cc Charles O'Farrell
+## Original Readme for git-cc by Charles O'Farrell

 Simple bridge between base ClearCase or UCM and Git.